We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The extra-supportive cushioning helps align your spine and reduce upper body pain and pressure.
 Reviewers emphasize the quality of the sleep they get on this mattress.
 Many people say they sleep through the night and wake up without neck pain for the first time in years.

-Some reviewers did struggle to get used to this mattress.
+Some reviewers did have difficulty getting used to this mattress.
 The company recommends sticking with it for 3 weeks to give yourself time to adjust.
 They also suggest stretchy sheets, since the mattress won’t flex properly if it’s restricted by tighter cotton.

-The mattress is made from nontoxic materials, but some reviewers noted an unpleasant smell that took a few days to clear up.
+The mattress is made from nontoxic materials, but some reviewers note an unpleasant smell that took a few days to clear up.

 Best cooling mattress for back and neck pain